WhereSoftwareGoesToDie/retcon/docs/design/design.md

 The data types defined in the library include:

-- The `Document` type in which the content to be synchronised is expressed.
-This will essentially be a nested String/String map a la JSON, etc.
+- The `Document` type represents the content to be synchronised between systems.

-- The `Diff` type which describes the changes between one `Document` and another.
+- The `Diff` type describes the changes between one `Document` and another.
 Values of this type take an arbitrary label which can be used by a merge policy to help implement such strategies as, e.g., last writer wins or field-specific source of truth.

 - The `Operation` type describes a single change in a `Diff`.
-These values take the same label as the `Diff` that contains them.
+These values take labels of the same type as the `Diff` that contains them.

 - The `MergePolicy` type implements a specific policy which can be applied to label a `Diff` and to merge labelled `Diff`s.
 This is